Ensuring the Right Case Management Process for Immigrant Patients

 Accommodation Throughout Case Management Plan

 The plan of care involves development, assessments, and goals.
-Each of this should take into account a clients needs based on their culture, immigration history, and identify the strengths of the immigrant’s community and their beliefs about health, healing, seeking help, etc. and integrate relevant information in the treatment process.
+Each of these should take into account a clients needs based on their culture, immigration history, and identify the strengths of the immigrant’s community and their beliefs about health, healing, seeking help, etc. and integrate relevant information in the treatment process.

 Gather Relevant Collateral Information